jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

-efficiency or inefficiency of the regulated entities, as well as the expansion or improvement of the Transmission facilities pursuant to a plan approved by the ERC under Section 10 of Rule 6 on Transmission Sector, and the Distribution Utilities under Rule 7 on Distribution Sector.
+efficiency or inefficiency of the regulated entities, as well as the expansion or improvement of the Transmission facilities pursuant to a plan approved by the ERC under Section 10 of Rule 6 on Transmission Sector, and the DUs under Rule 7 on Distribution Sector.
 The rates must be such as to allow the recovery of just and reasonable costs and a reasonable RORB to enable the entity to operate viably.
 The ERC may adopt alternative forms of